5 accredited programs. Compare programs, get details, and request info.

 The BLS Provider course is a CPR/AED class designed for healthcare professionals, covering critical life-saving skills.
 It includes online and in-person sessions, ensuring comprehensive education.
 The program provides a 2-year certification upon successful completion, meeting healthcare industry requirements.

-Common questions about BLS training in Florida
+About BLS training in Florida.

 The average cost for BLS training in Florida is approximately $145.
 Program tuition ranges from $65 to $300 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).AHA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.
+All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).
+AHA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.

 BLS training in Florida combines classroom instruction with hands-on practical experience.
 Programs cover basic life support skills including cpr, aed use, and ventilations. available in two tracks: pre-hospital and in-facility.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.